 As far as colors, my favorite deep burgundy red polish that I wear on my toes essentially year-round is OPI GelColor in “Got The Blues For Red,” which I order via Walmart.
-My favorite color to wear on my hands in the summertime is “Lisbon Wants Moor,” which is a beautiful delicate blush, and in the winter I actually use “Got The Blues For Red” on both my hands and feet.
-When shopping for gel polish, I’ve found great OPI GelColor options on Overstock.com as well.
-(Right now it looks like they are out of stock, but it’s a good place to check in the future if you’re having trouble finding a color).
+My favorite color to wear on my hands in the summertime is “Lisbon Wants Moor,” which is a beautiful opaque light blush, and in the winter I actually use “Got The Blues For Red” on both my hands and feet most often.
+When shopping for gel polish, I’ve found great OPI GelColor options on Overstock.com as well as Walmart.

 How To Do A Salon-Quality Gel Manicure At Home:

 Below is a step-by-step guide for creating a perfect salon-quality gel manicure at home.
+You can also watch my IGTV video showcasing the process as well here.
 Before getting started, however, know that polishing your dominant hand can be challenging for some.
 Patience and practice make it absolutely possible.
-So just go slowly and take your time.
+So, just go slowly and take your time.
 If you’re really struggling, try making an evening of it with friends or family (obviously not during COVID-19 social distancing!) and polish each other’s dominant hand while you get used to this process.

 Cut and shape your nails the way you like them, gently pushing back your cuticles and completing any cuticle trimming and filing you need.

-Wipe down your nails with alcohol on a cotton pad to remove any dust, oils, etc. Any moisture, oils, or lotion on your actual nails can result in a manicure that doesn’t last.
+Wipe down your nails with alcohol on a cotton pad to remove any dust, oils, etc. Any moisture, oils, or lotion on your actual nail beds can result in a manicure that doesn’t last.

 Apply a thin layer of base coat and cure in your LED lamp.
 The time will depend on the polish you’re using.
 For the OPI GelColor polish I use, I go 60 seconds with each layer and 90 seconds for the top coat.